 - Part 2: What to do about glyphosate toxicity – the dietary approach.

 - Part 3: What to do about glyphosate toxicity – the lifestyle approach.

-Links to Parts 2 and 3 will be provided here as soon as I write those articles.
+A link to Part 3 will be provided here as soon as I write that article.

 The Party Line

 The extensive overview of glyphosate on Wikipedia was no doubt written by an industry lackey who is on the dole from Monsanto.
 It is worth reading in its entirety.
 However, for the moment I just want to call your attention to this quote from that page: